willstepp/writings/hunger/hunger.md

 Where are you going so early in the morning?

-Mika answered, To do the thing my father asked of me just before he passed away.
+Mika answered, To do the thing my father asked of me.

-Why?
+But where?

+To the mountains in the far north.

+Why must you do this?

 I don’t know why.
-I only know it was asked of me.
-So I must do it.
+I only know that it was asked of me.

 What is the bucket for?

-That I cannot say.
+That I cannot tell.

+It was much too early to argue like this so Gawoni swung open one of the wooden gates just enough for him to pass.

-You are a strange one, Gawoni said.
-It was much too early to argue and he swung open one of the gates.
-Mika walked outside and heard the gate close behind him.
-He turned to see Gawoni headed back under the archer platform.
+You are a strange one, Mika, but I wish you luck.

+Mika walked and heard the gate shut behind him.
+He turned to see Gawoni returning to his spot underneath the archer platform.

-So long, my friend.
+So long, Gawoni.

-So long and safe travels.
+When you return make sure it is not so early in the morning, okay?